 - Place corn on a plate to drain and wipe away excess water.

 - Cut the lime in half and squeeze juice over corn.
 Turn corn for even distribution.

 - Sprinkle Chili Lime Seasoning over corn turning to coat.

 - Paqui’s Tortilla Chips (Paqui sells great tasting tortilla chips that are crafted by stone grinding corn and adding mouth-watering flavors using high-quality ingredients, such as fire-roasted jalapenos, fresh cilantro leaves, buttermilk, pumpkin, and other spices and flavors).

 - Cookwell & Company Queso con Salsa Escabeche (This product is built around a flavorful blend of cheddar and blue cheeses combined with fire-roasted tomatoes, onions, diced jalapeños, and fresh-squeezed lime juice).

-- Pour queso into small bowl and heat in microwave for 1 minute.
+- Pour queso into small bowl and heat in the microwave for 1 minute.

 - Serve with tortilla chips

-Now that I’ve shared some of my favorite things about Texas, it’s your turn to to tell me why you love where you live.
-Share some of your favorite places, pastimes and people that make your community unique.
+Now that I’ve shared some of my favorite things about Texas, it’s your turn to tell me why you love where you live.
+Share some of your favorite places, pastimes, and people that make your community unique.